engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 # DFS vs BFS
 There are a number of situations where BFS is more appropriate than DFS and vice versa, the context of the interaction is crucial for choosing the right tool.
 * When a node should be close to the start point, eg Social network, the friend that a person is searching for is likely to be a small number of nodes from them.
 City I want to route to is likely to be the shorter distance, eg: We start in London (UK) and want to reach Glasgow I want the map to offer Glasgow, Scotland (UK) before Glasgow, Montana (USA). - BFS
-* If a graph has "infinite" relationships for example the internet with its (~340 undecillion possible addresses) and we want to send packets from A to B, we use a specialised version of BFS (Dijkstra's algorithm) which will take into account the cost of a route, we also make use of Time to live (TTL) or hop limit in the system to avoid requests continuig forever.
+* If a graph has "infinite" relationships for example the internet with its (~340 undecillion possible addresses) and we want to send packets from A to B, we use a specialised version of BFS (Dijkstra's algorithm) which will take into account the cost of a route, we also make use of Time to live (TTL) or hop limit in the system to avoid requests continuing forever.
-* If solutions are frequent but located deep in the tree BFS will likely take longer and require more memory than DFS eg: given a Graph represnting the geographical location of all towns and villages in Ireland, find a town or village located on the Wild Atlantic way, start in Dublin.
+* If solutions are frequent but located deep in the tree BFS will likely take longer and require more memory than DFS eg: given a Graph representing the geographical location of all towns and villages in Ireland, find a town or village located on the Wild Atlantic way, start in Dublin.

 # Runtime: Worst case: \\(O(V + E)\\)
 * Where E is the count edges and V is the count of vertices (nodes).